As roads become more crowded and the demand for transportation increases, fleet management has become increasingly complex.

 As for aggressive driving, over seven years, more than 200 murders and 12,000 injuries were attributed to road rage, stated American Automobile Association.

-With telematics, driver fleet managers can get immediate alerts of poor driving.
+With telematics, driver managers can get immediate alerts of poor driving.

-“Vehicle telematics solutions can alert fleet managers about distracted driving, aggressive driving, speeding, seatbelt alerts, and more.
-Video telematics solutions capture driving incidents that can help fleets coach safer driving habits while providing the evidence fleet managers need to know whether to fight or settle when faced with an accident claim,” explained Brianna Perry, Fleetio Product Marketing Coordinator.
+“Vehicle telematics solutions can alert about distracted driving, aggressive driving, speeding, seatbelt alerts, and more.
+Video telematics solutions capture driving incidents that can help fleets coach safer driving habits while providing the evidence to know whether to fight or settle when faced with an accident claim,” explained Brianna Perry, Fleetio Product Marketing Coordinator.

 And if telematics is paired with fleet management software, drivers can be alerted while the actions happen in real-time.